-In cellular telecommunications, the terms handover or handoff refers to the process of transferring ongoing call or data connectivity from one Base Station to other Base Station.
-When a mobile moves into the different cell while the conversation is in progress then the MSC (Mobile Switching Center) transfer the call to a new channel belonging to the new Base Station.
+In cellular telecommunications, the terms handover or handoff refers to the process of transferring an ongoing call or data connectivity from one Base Station to another Base Station.
+When a mobile moves into a different cell while the conversation is in progress then the MSC (Mobile Switching Center) transfers the call to a new channel belonging to the new Base Station.

 When there is an actual break in the connectivity while switching from one Base Station to another Base Station.
 There is no burden on the Base Station and MSC because the switching takes place so quickly that it can hardly be noticed by the users.
 The connection quality is not that good.
 Hard Handoff adopted the ‘break before make’ policy.